adambarry/Flexboss/README.md

 Refer to the [documentation](#documentation) (see below) to get an overview of the full feature set and how to use it.

 ###Install with Bower
-You can use the Bower package manager (http://bower.io/) to install Flexboss as part of your web application.
+You can also use the Bower package manager (http://bower.io/) to install Flexboss as part of your web application.
 To do so install Bower and execute the following command:

 `bower install flexboss`